 8. Being a hermit

-As a rule people who spend much time at home give preference to watching TV or surfing the Internet and these activities alienate them from the real world.
+As a rule, people who spend much time at home prefer watching TV or surfing the Internet, and these activities alienate them from the real world.
 If you don’t want to be a hermit, you should break this bad habit immediately.
 Go out with your friends and play your favorite sports for a change.

 Don’t be lazy and always keep your house clean.
-In order to avoid heaps of trash around your home, you are to take out all unnecessary things several times a week.
+To avoid heaps of trash around your home, you are to take out all unnecessary things several times a week.
 Living in a mess is not comfortable.

 So, why not throw out your garbage and make your room the best place to live in?
-Stop hoarding things and you’ll be amazed how much space you have in your home.
+Stop hoarding things, and you’ll be amazed at how much space you have in your home.